leon4rd/test/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## My wife told me to rub the herbs on the meat for better flavor.
+That's sage advice.